6.4.2.2 Making Irresponsible Policy Decisions

 ● Politicians can try to bribe the electorate with its own money, by offering ‘pork’, as in examples already quoted (3.3.7.1).
 It seems that people are unaware of their contribution to its cost.

-● Some tell lies about their economic plans in order to win an election, as in an example published by the BBC in 2006: We lied to win, says Hungary PM – referring to an election.
+● Some politicians tell outright lies about their economic plans in order to win an election, as in an example published by the BBC in 2006: We lied to win, says Hungary PM – referring to an election.
 Although riots followed, he did not resign.

 There is also scope for making irresponsible policy decisions in other aspects of political responsibility: